uia4j-simple/migrate/README.md

 ###  plan.conf
 Plan file is used to define how to compare and create tables between two databases.

 Note: properties of __table.name__ and __view name__ are __CASE SENSITIVE__
 ```
 # NAME or PREFIX, Empty will be ignore
 table.query=[NAME/PREFIX]
 table.name=[value/values]

-# Compare output options, if default is ture, other options will be ignore.
+# Compare output options, if default is true, other options will be ignore.
 table.compare.default=[true/false]
 table.compare.strictVarchar=[true/false]
 table.compare.strictNumeric=[true/false]